kadjahoe/Dashboard/README.md

 2. Guidance counselor: Overall students per grade specifically for the counselor selected.

 - Using the threshold:
-  The data will adjust accordingly to populate only the students that has an attendance percentage less than or equal to the number choosing as the threshold per grade overall or by counselor.
+  The data will adjust accordingly to populate only the students that has an attendance percentage less than or equal to the number chosen as the threshold per grade overall or by counselor.

 ## **Frontend Framework**